Jungle Cruise: Attraction summary

 The skipper welcomes the boat full of guests down the tropical rivers of the world.
 The ride starts out in the Amazon River, where the passengers encounter butterflies with one-foot wingspans, or as the skipper might say, twelve inches.
 The boat then passes Inspiration Falls, which transitions into the Congo River in Africa.

 The boat passes by a beach with a shop named "Boats & Baits and Bites", and then passes an African rock python.
-The boat then passes a camp that has been raided by western lowland gorillas, which transitions the cruise into the Nile River.
+The boat then passes a camp that has been raided by western gorillas, which transitions the cruise into the Nile River.

-After encountering two African elephants, the boat passes along the African Veldt, riders see a family of olive baboons where numerous African animals including giraffes, wildebeests, gazelles, vultures, and zebras watch a pride of lions feasting on a zebra beneath a rocky outcropping.
+After encountering two African elephants, the boat passes along the African Veldt, riders see numerous African animals including giraffes, gazelles, vultures, wildebeests, and zebras watching a pride of lions feasting on a zebra beneath a rocky outcropping.
 The boat then passes a lost safari group that has been chased up a pole by an angry black rhinoceros and are now trapped and surrounded by spotted hyenas.
-The group then passes by a pair of Nile Crocodiles and another waterfall, Schweitzer Falls (which riders are told is named after Dr. Albert Falls), and heads past the remains of a plane crash.
+The group then passes by a pair of Nile crocodiles and another waterfall, Schweitzer Falls (which riders are told is named after Dr. Albert Falls), and heads past the remains of a plane crash.
 The boat then encounters a pool of hippos, about to charge the boat until the skipper scares them off.
 The boat passes by another boat being raided of its supplies by chimpanzees, and then proceeds into the Mekong River.

-They enter a temple that has been destroyed by an earthquake.
-Inside, a peacock is seen showing off his feathers as well as some king cobras, giant spiders, monkeys, and a Bengal tiger can be found.
+After encountering mugger crocodiles, they enter a temple that has been destroyed by an earthquake.
+Inside, some king cobras, monkeys, spiders, and a Bengal tiger can be found.
 After they exit, they come across an elephant bathing pool where numerous Indian elephants are relaxing in the water.
 The cruise concludes after the boat narrowly avoids being sprayed by water from one of the elephants.